Maximo-Rulli/Linkedin_scraper/README.md

 # Linkedin_scraper ⛏️🌐
-Local Python app capable of scraping a LinkedIn profile and storing it to train an ML model
+Local Python app capable of scraping a LinkedIn profile and storing it to train a ML model

 ## Brief description and parts of the project
 The project's main objective is to develop an automated tool to analyze LinkedIn profiles and determine whether they match a certain position.
 The project consists of the following main files: